flytbase/flytdocs/source/docs/FlytOS/FlytOSInstallationGuide.rst

 1. Download the `FlytOS Linux Image <my.flytbase.com/FlytOS/>`_ for ODROID-XU4 from your FlytBase account.
 2. It is about 2.5 GBs in size compressed and ~ 8.5 GBs uncompressed.
-3. Check md5sum to verify the integity of downloaded file.
+3. Check md5sum to verify the integrity of downloaded file.
 Type ``md5sum name-of-the-file.img`` and compare the output to md5sum given near the download link.
 4. Uncompress the file using the following command in your terminal: ``gunzip name-of-the-file.img.gz``

 **Write Image to SD Card:**

-1. We recommend using a 32 GB sd card, but a 16 GB card would work fine too.
+1. We recommend using a 32 GB SD Card, but a 16 GB card would work fine too.
-2. Format the micro sd card.
+2. Format the micro SD Card.
 3. Follow `this <http://odroid.com/dokuwiki/doku.php?id=en:odroid_flashing_tools>`_ guide to install the image on ODROID-XU4’s SD/eMMC card.
 4. After installing the image on the ODROID-XU4’s SD/eMMC card, launch the ODROID-XU4 Utility App on the desktop.
 Enter FlytPOD’s password(flytpod) at the command prompt and select the fourth option i.e Resize your root partition and reboot the system.

 **Expand partition on SD Card:**

 Since the image is only around 8.5 GBs, the rest of the SD Card would have unallocated memory.
-Follow `this guide <http://elinux.org/RPi_Resize_Flash_Partitions>`_ to expand the partion to the maximum possible size to utilize all memory.
+Follow `this guide <http://elinux.org/RPi_Resize_Flash_Partitions>`_ to expand the partition to the maximum possible size to utilize all memory.

 You can install all FlytOS dependencies by either installing FlytOS Linux Image(the preferred approach) in your 32GB storage device or separately install all the dependencies by following this guide: